 How Much Is the Food in Negril, Jamaica?

-Prices for meals in Negril vary depending on what type of restaurants you visit.
-It may hover around J$1,123 (USD $7,22) per person.
-Overall, breakfast in Negril seems to be more simple and therefore, it’s a little cheaper than lunch or dinner.
+The prices for meals in Negril vary depending on what type of restaurants you visit.
+It may hover around J$1,123 ($7,22) per person.
+Overall, breakfast in Negril seems simpler, and therefore, it’s a little cheaper than lunch or dinner.